keerthireddytummalapelly/portfolio/README.md

 ### Prerequisites

 Ensure you have [Node.js](https://nodejs.org/) installed.
-You should also have npm or Yarn installed.
+You should also have npm installed.

 ### Installation

 1. Clone the repository on your local machine

     ```git clone https://github.com/keerthireddytummalapelly/portfolio.git```

 2. Navigate to the project directory

     ```cd myportfolio```